Tiropitakia (small feta pies)

-- Add the flour, little by little, mixing it with the rest, until your dough is soft and bouncy (if using electric mixer, use the dough hook).
+- Add the flour, and gluten (if using it) little by little, mixing it with the rest, until your dough is soft and bouncy (if using electric mixer, use the dough hook).
 The texture you are looking for is smooth, non-sticky but still soft.
 The dough is a little tricky to make, but don't worry, you don't have to have it exactly right.
 What matters is that you can make a non-sticky ball and then be able to press and expand it, without breaking the dough.

 - In a different bowl, mix the feta, eggs and black pepper together, until they form a semi-smooth mix.
 It is a matter of preference, of course, but I prefer the mixture to be mostly smooth with little crumbles of feta at places.
 You might prefer it crumblier or smoother, though.